phattantran1997/tracking_work/README.md

 ### Staff Screen

-- **Scan QR Code**: Allows staff to scan QR codes for various purposes.
+- **About Screen**: Displays a list of open-source licenses used in the application.
+This helps in maintaining transparency and compliance with open-source license requirements.
+- **Product Screen**: Allows staff to view all products listed in the system.
+Each product can be viewed in detail, providing staff with necessary information at their fingertips.
+- **Scanning**: Utilizes the mobile camera to scan QR codes associated with jobs or products.
+This feature streamlines the process of recording and retrieving product or job details.
-- **List of Completed Jobs**: Displays a list of jobs that have been completed by the staff.
+- **List All History Jobs**: Displays a historical log of all jobs scanned by the staff.
+This provides a useful audit trail and job tracking functionality.
-- **List of Completed Products**: Shows a list of products that have been completed.
-- **Manual Input for Job Timings**: Enables staff to manually input job timing information.
+- **Manual Input for Update**: Enables staff to manually input job or product information if they forgot to scan a QR code at the time of handling.
+This ensures that all data can be accounted for even post interaction.

 ### Manager Screen

 - **Create QR Code for Products**: Allows managers to generate QR codes for each product.
+These can be printed and attached to products for easy scanning.
-- **See Job Handlers**: Displays information about who is handling each job.
+- **See Job Handlers**: Provides information about who is handling each job, offering transparency and the ability to track job progress.

 ### Dark Mode

-- **Dark Mode Support**: The app supports a dark mode for both staff and manager screens.
+- **Dark Mode Support**: The app supports a dark mode for both staff and manager screens, offering better screen visibility in low-light conditions and reducing eye strain.

 ## 🛠️ Installation